A number of the notes in this workspace contain sections that are merely the

 Some meditation regimes may be seen as the attempt to dwell for extended

 periods within a single muson.
-The most successful exponent of this turns
+The unrivalled champion of this pursuit turns

 out to be the common oyster (Ostrea edulis), which spends its entire mental